ileandre/RemindMe/README.md

 # Title: RemindMe

 # Description:
-4 to 5 sentences in non-technical speak summarizing the features, functions, and goals.
 This is a monthly calendar app where users input the month and number of days in the current month (similar to a whiteboard calendar).
 In here, users can create and edit and delete events, as well as write general notes.

 # Wireframes:
-Mockups of your app on desktop, tablet, and mobile.

 **DESKTOP**

 ![CalendarLayout_Desktop](https://user-images.githubusercontent.com/65198477/111083987-cc4ee880-84e6-11eb-8f0a-292abca14f39.png)